swaev/deco2017/README.md

 tutorialehtml. (n.d.).
 What is a favicon and how to use it.
 Retrieved from https://tutorialehtml.com/en/what-is-favicon-ico-usage/
 W3schools. (n.d.).
 JavaScript Arithmetic.
 Retrieved from https://www.w3schools.com/js/js_arithmetic.asp
 W3schools. (n.d.).
 JavaScript Array includes().
 Retrieved from https://www.w3schools.com/jsref/jsref_includes_array.asp
+Marcus Lo - UNSW Computer Science Student - provided advice with drag and drop function and using bootstrap.